-Fattoush salad is a simple Middle Eastern chopped salad that’s perfect for any meal.
+This Fattoush recipe is a simple Middle Eastern chopped salad recipe that’s perfect for any meal.
 This Lebanese salad is easy to follow and uses seasonal fresh ingredients.

 I can have a large bowl of fresh salad any day of the week!
 For me, it’s the best side to any dish especially if it comes with some crispy toasted pita!

 My love for Mediterranean recipes like Mediterranean Salad Recipe comes from living in Istanbul, Turkey for some years .
 I remember going to the farmers market every week and getting the freshest vegetables and herbs every time.
 While living in Turkey, I found that so many dishes were similar to Persian and Middle Eastern recipes and that Turks use seasonal ingredients at all times.

 “Fattoush” comes from the word “Fatteh” which means “crumbled bread” in Arabic.
 Fattoush salad has crispy day old homemade pita bread in it which is a way to use old bread so it doesn’t go to waste.
 This Mediterranean chopped salad is made with fresh vegetables and herbs and has a tasty dressing that makes this simple green salad very delicious.

 One thing that’s common among Mediterranean region’s cuisines is that meals are usually served with different types of salads, a favorite one being Fattoush salad.
 It’s a traditional Lebanese salad that is common in Mediterranean and Middle Eastern restaurants.
 It’s served as a starter or a refreshing side dish to many dishes such as grilled meat and rice.